Swasth-Apps/swasth.co/src/pages/blog/assertiveness.md

 Those who lack assertiveness are more likely to develop social anxiety and start feeling that people judge them negatively and will be evaluated by others.
 Thus, they avoid social gatherings. **Those who are assertive are less depressive, this is what researchers show.**

-Developing assertiveness within yourself might look difficult at first but gradually you develop the quality by putting a little bit of effort.
+Developing assertiveness within yourself might look difficult at first but gradually you develop the quality by putting in a little bit of effort.

 LET'S WORL TOGETHER!